 - 8.01 As a general rule, the final round is played as a tournament.
 Eight teams take part.
 The host country qualifies automatically.
-The seven group winners of the elite round qualify. - 8.02 The Executive Committee has entrusted Germany with the organisation and staging of the final round. - 8.03 The final round will take place from 6 to 18 May 2009. - 8.04 If the final round cannot be played as a tournament, the UEFA administration will decide on the playing system.
+The seven group winners of the elite round qualify. - 8.02 The Executive Committee has entrusted France with the organisation and staging of the final round. - 8.03 The final round will take place between 18 and 30 July 2010. - 8.04 If the final round cannot be played as a tournament, the UEFA administration will decide on the playing system.